Createdd/Writing/2020/articles/amdGpuOnMac.md

 *Source https://github.com/plaidml/plaidml*

-As of time of writing, the following Hardware and networks are validated:
+As of the time of writing, the following Hardware and networks are validated:
 ![](../assets/amdGpuOnMac_2020-10-02-11-12-44.png)
 *Source official docs https://github.com/plaidml/plaidml/tree/plaidml-v1*

 As PlaidML helps with tensor calculations on Keras models, it will not speed up independent tensor calculations using Numpy for example.
 This can be done using [OpenCL](https://www.khronos.org/opencl/),  which will not be covered in this article.
 Check out the "additional reading" section for more.

-## Pre-requisits
+## Prerequisites

 If you want to follow along, you should have
 - a Mac OS